 Coincidentally, two days after Intel’s “MICA” bracelet turned heads during New York’s fashion week, Apple launched the Apple “Watch.”
 You can select a leather, sport, or link band.
 The fully customizable watch boasts an elegant design and the ability to have millions of faces for an always changeable look.

 The cost of the Apple “Watch” is minimal compared to the designer MICA bracelet by Intel.
 However, it is predicted that the top tier version of the watch could be priced up to $5000.00.
 Although it is hardly a Rolex, Apple boasts the ability to create a modernized luxury brand.

-Diane von Furstenberg even recently collaborated to create high end frames specifically for Google Glass.
-There are 5 bundles of DVF glasses available on Net A Porter and you can even add the DVF clip on sunglasses.
+Diane von Furstenberg even recently collaborated to create high-end frames specifically for Google Glass.
+There are 5 bundles of DVF glasses available on Net A Porter and you can even add the DVF clip-on sunglasses.
 The flashy sunglasses make the Google Glass look extremely fashion forward and futuristic.
 However, the glasses cost almost $2000.00 which seems to be a hefty price tag for a pair of “designer” smart glasses.

-Watches and bracelets are not the only direction of wearable tech.
+Watches and bracelets are not the only directions of wearable tech.
 Gloves, sports bands, sneakers, and dresses are just the tip of the iceberg.
 Wearable technology is making headway and will be the trend to look out for in 2015.